cyb3rsalih/react-native-youtube/README.md

 ` yarn remove react-native-youtube ` then rebuild your project

-change your import names as new package
+change your import names from `react-native-youtube` to `react-native-youtube-portrait-mode-enabled`

+And because of you uninstalled the old package, you should run `pod install` to add `XCDYouTubeKit` to pod.

 ## Extra install requirement